-The Preschool program is available either two or three days a week.
+The Preschool program is available two to five days a week.
 Children must be 3 years old by August 1st, prior to the start of the school year.

 The Kindergarten Program is a homeschool support.
 Children attend Monday-Thursday, satisfying 20 of the 25 weekly hours required by the state.
+Friday may be added as an additional day.
 Kindergarten completes the 3-year primary cycle in a Montessori classroom.
 Please consider this option for your child.
 They become the leaders of the classroom.
 They learn to read in a gentle environment shaped to their individual needs.

 Families begin the admissions process by touring our school to find out more about our method and philosophy of education.
 Montessori is a unique and specialized environment.
 We have found it best to invite parents to share and experience it themselves in order to give them the best opportunity to consider the program.
 We politely request no children in attendance.